DrkDragonz66/370-Project3/README.md

 # 370-Project3
 A showcase of HTML to simulate a dotted highway sign.
+CS370 is Software Engineering in CUNY Queens College.